wanhuz/keep-it/README.md

 - Post note
 - Tag and filter note

-## Upcoming feature

 - Search through note
 - Edit and remove tag
+- User customization such as background image or interface color

+## Upcoming feature
 - Embed image and video in note
-- Ability to customize to user preference such as background image or interface color

-## Demo

-Demo can be accessed at [Heroku](https://keep-its.herokuapp.com/)

 ## License